BoolNordicAB/CSharp-Boilerplate-Structure/README.md

 #### `Models`

 All the Models used by the business logic should reside here.
-Examples include database models, integration models, etc.
+Examples include database models, integration models, etc. Ideally, this project should not contain any logic at all, only definitions.
+It would be reasonable to create a sibling project `Models.Integration` to contain models only relevant for 3rd party system integration, and limit this project to contain only own database models.

 #### `Logic.Interfaces`